forta-network/docs/docs/sdk.md

 # Javascript/Typescript SDK

 The Forta Agent Javascript SDK comes with a set of classes and type definitions to provide a consistent interface for developers to write their agents.
-There are also some utility functions available for your convenience to do common operations like searching for an event in a transaction receipt.
+There are also some utility functions available for your convenience to do common operations like searching for an event in the transaction logs.
 Check out the Javascript/Typescript agents in our [examples repo](https://github.com/forta-protocol/forta-agent-examples) to learn more.

 ## Handlers